 We are doing everything we can to keep our residents and staff safe during this crisis.
 The virus causing Coronavirus Disease 2019 (abbreviated COVID-19) can cause outbreaks in many long-term care facilities.

 Many of our residents are elderly and may have medical conditions putting them at a very high risk of becoming sick, or even severely ill, with COVID-19.
 Visitors and healthcare personnel (HCP) are the most likely sources of introduction of the virus that causes COVID-19 into our homes.
-To protect our vulnerable residents, even before COVID-19 is seen in our community, we are immediately taking the following aggressive actions to reduce the risk of COVID-19 in our residents and staff:
+To protect our vulnerable residents, even before COVID-19 is seen in our community, we are taking the aggressive actions to reduce the risk of COVID-19 in our residents and staff.
+These steps are listing in our above updates and change according to the evolution of the situation.

 Thank you very much for everything you are doing to keep our residents and facility staff safe and healthy.
 We continue to monitor the situation in our community; we will keep you informed about any new precautions we think are necessary to keep your loved one safe.